 When men are diagnosed with male infertility it’s usually because of a low sperm count in their ejaculation fluid.
 Ejaculation happens when the penis releases semen during an orgasm.
 If the man is unable to release semen in a manner that will get the woman pregnant, it is probably because he has erectile dysfunction, retrograde ejaculation (where semen is forced into the bladder), radiation or surgery complications, or premature ejaculation.

 The causes of low sperm count could be an infection or a hormonal disorder.
 Or it could be hereditary.
 Drugs, tobacco, alcohol, poisonous chemicals, or radiation exposure could also cause low sperm count.

 He may also be suffering from what is called “abnormal” sperm, where the sperm hasn’t formed properly and is unable to “swim” correctly.
-And this could be the result of an inflammation or the abnormal testicle development and swollen veins in the man’s scrotum.
+And this could be the result of an inflammation or abnormal testicle development and swollen veins in the man’s scrotum.
 The effect of this condition is that it could heat the sperm inside the scrotum and result in poor sperm production.

 If you think you might have problems with male infertility, visit your doctor as soon as possible, especially if your mate has been unsuccessful in getting pregnant after trying for a year or more.
 A physical exam could tell you the exact cause of your infertility problem.
 Your exam involves your fluid culture, a blood test (for hormonal problems), your medical history, and an analysis of your semen (for sperm count).
 Whether or not you’ll need more tests will depend on your results.